smplcod/acpc/README.md

 - Admin pages (except the dashboard) display "Subpages" with a full URL tree when subpages exist
 - Navigation sidebars derive from the same tree; admin lists all URLs flat (no nested lists), public lists non-admin URLs
 - User and admin sidebars highlight the active link
+- Sidebars always display page names
 - Dashboard at `/admin` with mini charts for growth, engagement, reliability, and revenue
 - Detailed analytics pages at `/admin/*` for growth, engagement, reliability, and revenue
 - Analytics charts use collapsible h2 headings for easier browsing
-- Chart.js users charts at `/admin/ui/charts`

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes placeholder pages while chart components are under active development.